Garage Sale Information

 GARAGE SALE ORDINANCE #98-01:

 Garage sale permits must be obtained at Saginaw City Hall at least 48 hours prior to sale.
-The cost of the garage sale permit is $10 which includes 3 signs per garage sale (1 yard sign and 2 directional signs).
+The cost of the garage sale permit is $10 which includes 3 signs per garage sale.
 Additional signs are prohibited.
 No signs shall be placed on utility poles.
 The owner or occupant of residential property is allowed two (2) sales per calendar year.
 The garage sale permit can not exceed 3 consecutive days.
 The permit must be displayed on the premises during the sale.

 - NEW: If you would like to have your garage sale information listed on our website (below), it is an additional $5.